learn-crypto-trading/learn-crypto-trading.github.io/README.md

 Bulkowski has run stats on more chart patterns than anyone.
 I would recommend getting your hands on copies of hist Encyclopdia of Chart Patterns and\or his Encyclopedia of Candlestick Patterns if you can.

-* [Candle Scanner](https://candlescanner.com) - data similar to Bulkowski

-Candlescanner has similar data, some overlapping with Bulkowsky, but more focused on candlestick patterns.
+* [Candle Scanner](https://candlescanner.com) - has similar data, some overlapping with Bulkowsky, but more focused on candlestick patterns.

 * [TradingView](https://tradingview.com) - tons of user created ideas, scripts, education and more.